PhilMaddox/TRINUS---E3V3-upgrade/README.md

          Was supplied as kit with bed , springs, screws , thumb nuts, glass bed & clips

          Note : A solution to allow the bed to be controlled from the E3V3 main control is to be found in the Heated Bed Mod folder
-         The modification will suit most commonly avaible control boards
+         The modification will suit most commonly available control boards

 ## STL Folder
 Contains STL files for an adapter plate to fit the E3V3 board to a Trinus printer and a bracket for a